-During the quarter ended June 30, 2021, a bank has served notice seeking explanation as to why the account of the Corporate Debtor and a subsidiary company RTL should not be declared as fraud in terms of applicable RBI regulations.
+During the previous year ended March 31, 2022, a bank has served notice seeking explanation as to why the account of the Corporate Debtor and a subsidiary company RTL should not be declared as fraud in terms of applicable RBI regulations.
 The Corporate Debtor and RTL have responded back to the bank highlighting the prevailing moratorium under section 14 of the Insolvency and Bankruptcy Code, 2016(Code) and the protection in terms of section 32A of the Code and asserting that accordingly, no action can be said to lie against the Corporate Debtor for classification as fraud.
 No further response has been received from the bank since then.
-Currently, there is no impact of such notices issued from banks, in the consolidated financial results.
+Currently, there is no impact of such notices issued from banks, in the standalone financial results.

-17. After review by the Audit Committee, the Directors of the Corporate Debtor have approved the above results at their meeting held on February 12, 2022 which was chaired by Mr. Anish Niranjan Nanavaty, Resolution Professional ('RP') of the Corporate Debtor and RP took the same on record basis recommendation from the directors.
-The Statutory Auditors have done Limited Review of the Financial Results for the quarter and nine months ended December 31, 2021.
+15. After review by the Audit Committee, the Directors of the Corporate Debtor have approved the above results at their meeting held on August 12, 2022 which was chaired by Mr. Anish Niranjan Nanavaty, Resolution Professional ('RP') of the Corporate Debtor and RP took the same on record basis recommendation from the directors.
+The Statutory Auditors have done Limited Review of the Standalone Financial Results for the quarter ended June 30, 2022.